rleir/c7atess/README.md

 ## Interface

+A CLI command is used to add client jobs to the queue.

-A very basic web UI can be used to queue client jobs.
+A very basic web UI shows the job qeue.
+It can also be used to add client jobs to the queue.
+Maybe in the future we will be able to re-order or cancel jobs.

 A job is specified by the directory path, and all images in the tree are OCR'd.
 Currently, there is an email field for notification of results.
-The UI shows the job qeue.
-Maybe in the future we will be able to re-order or cancel jobs.

-There is also a CLI for accepting a job.

 ## Engine